Mujadded/pose-detect-raspberry-pi/readme.md

 This project was created by [Your Name].
 Feel free to reach out for questions or contributions.

-Enjoy exploring and using the real-time pose detection system!
+Enjoy exploring and using the real-time pose detection system on your Raspberry Pi 4!